I am passionate about wool, it comes from growing up with some contact with sheep rearing in the Scottish highlands.

 Recently there has been lots of media coverage about the impact of plastics and derivatives on our environment.
 Documentaries like the Blue Planet have raised awareness of the plastics problem and highlighted the lack of safe disposal.
 It appears that no ecosystem can escape its impact.

 Natural wool is a sustainable resource, is renewable, biodegradable and for these reasons alone is kinder to the environment in contrast to other alternative synthetic fibres.

 It provides work and livelihoods for people in the British Isles.
 Since the invention of synthetic fibres, production of meat is more important to UK sheep farming than wool.
-The UK is home to 25% of the European Unions sheep flock and provides one third of the European Unions supply of meat.
+The UK is home to 25 percent of the European Unions sheep flock and provides one third of the European Unions supply of meat.
 (2015)

 To summarize sheep farming has a multiplier effect, it supports lots of industries and is important to the UK economy.
 My interest lies in wool, because of its qualities with warmth, durability, comfort and texture.
 It also scores highly because of its properties in sustainability, as a renewable resource, which degrades and consequently is less harmful to the environment than other synthetic alternatives.

 The British Isles has large selection of breeds and cross breeds and it is fascinating learning about wool types from differing sheep.
 The textures and consistency varies and it is interesting to try different wools and see how they work.
 Hats were selected as something useful to keep people warm in the colder season.

 Look good, keep warm, support sheep farming and be kind to the environment!
 Wear wool.
 Start with buying a wool hat or some socks!

 Thank you for reading. :)